Training-room_banner

 • Reminder of the key concepts of Cerebrum

-• Q&A about possible questions related to Cerebrum Basic training
+• Q&A related to Cerebrum Basic training

 • User and group management: description of how to configure users and groups